Dateless Number Plates

 With the introduction of the age identifier legislation pertaining to registration transfers changed for good.
 When choosing a new number plate from a dealer the age of the vehicle must be displayed correctly by assigning the correct suffix or age identifier to the plate.

-Since the introduction of the Motor Car Act 1903, which came into force on 1 January 1904, all UK motor vehicles must be entered in an official vehicle register supervised and maintained by the DVLA and DVA, and all UK vehicles are required to carry number plates obtained from a licensed supplier.
+Since the introduction of the Motor Car Act 1903, which came into force on 1 January 1904, all UK motor vehicles must be entered in an official vehicle register supervised and maintained by the DVLA, and all UK vehicles are required to carry number plates obtained from a licensed supplier.
 UK number plates must correspond to exact dimensions and are either square or rectangular in shape.

 Most online search facilities allow motorists to type in the desired letter and number combination after which the dealer's database system will search millions of registrations on file.
 Some dealers will display the nearest available registration numbers, while frustratingly, others will only state that this particular search has not been successful, when the desired number is not in stock.
 Some 40 million registrations are potentially for sale at any given moment.